rayeni/python_rithmic_trading_app/README.md

 After starting the trading app, you see a series of **DEBUG** messages indicticating that the app is receiving tick data, monitoring PnL and position data, and is executing the strategy placeholder every five minutes.

+## Live Trading

+After thoroughly testing your trading strategy and execution logic, if you wish to trade live, do the following:

+* In `rithmic_trading_app.py`, find the variable `system_name`.
+* Change its value from `Rithmic Paper Trading` to `Rithmic 01`.